moorthi07/2016devsummit/ewebrtc-ios/README.md

 ### Receiving a call

-In order to receive a call, you must create implement  PhoneInvitationDelegate protocol and assign the implemented class to the phone instance:
+In order to receive a call, you must implement PhoneInvitationDelegate protocol and assign the implemented class to the phone instance:

 ```Swift
 class YourInvitationDelegate : PhoneCallDelegate {